 Emeralds were incredibly popular, but so were rubies and sapphires.
 Other stones you might find in Georgian vintage rings are onyx, garnet, and topaz.
 If you do find a Georgian engagement ring with diamonds, it’s generally small clusters.
 It’s never just one big stone at the center.

-As for mounting materials, Georgian epoch engagement rings feature 22-carat and 18-carat gold.
-More affordable pieces were made from 15-carat or 10-carat gold.
-Platinum rings were not available, if gold imitations were.
+As for mounting materials, Georgian epoch engagement rings feature 22-karat and 18-karat gold.
+More affordable pieces were made from 15-karat or 10-karat gold.

 Victorian Era (1837 – 1901)